morgante/contract/social.md

 - Notes
     - Creating false impressions without explicitly lying is still deceptive.
+    - This does not apply in game environments where deception is expected (ex. poker or Diplomacy).
 - Evidence
     - If I do this, I will admit it to the Judge.
 - Fine: $5 to $1,000 depending on the self-assessed severity of the lie.
-- Judge: Juan Felipe Beltrán
+- Judge: Andrea Morgante

 ## Authenticity